Google Sheets is quite powerful on its own already (with all those amazing formulas and functionalities).

 This will open the Save New Macro dialog box, where you need to specify the name of the macro.
 It’s advisable to keep it short yet descriptive enough so that you know what this macro does.
 In this example, I will name this ‘Color Hello cell’

 Once you save the macro, it may take a few seconds to save it in Google Sheets.
-At this moment, Google Sheets is converting your macro into a Google App Script (something that Google Sheets understands).
+At this moment, Google Sheets is converting your macro into a Google Sheets Script (something that Google Sheets understands).

 Once it’s done saving the macro, you will see a notification in the bottom left of the Google Sheets document.
 It also shows the Edit Script option, and if you click on it, it will open the Google Apps Script editor and show you the code it has recorded.